This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Validation via Queue: Do not rely solely on a

-) even if the provided scope is invalid or misspelled for that integration, only failing later during processing.
+200 OKHTTP status response from Postman to confirm success.
+The API endpoint is designed for speed and may accept the request (returning200 OK) even if the provided scope is invalid or misspelled for that integration, only failing later during processing.
 You must validate that the sync operations worked correctly by checking the Events Queue within iPaaS.com after running your test batch and full sync.